kagaya85/kagaya85/README.md

 #### About me:

-- 🏷️ Gopher / Distributed System / Cloud Native / ACG
+- 🏷️ Gopher / Cloud Native / ACGer
-- 🔭 Currently working on DevOps / AIOps / Tracing Analysis
+- 🔭 Currently working on DevOps & Kubernetes
-- 🏫 TJU / FDU 👉 Now
+- 🏫 Graduated from TJU / FDU 👉 Now a @Transwarp Cloud Engineer
 - 📺 See more about my interests in [Bangumi](https://bangumi.tv/user/kagaya85) page
 - 🏃‍♂️ Keep going and don't stop;